vsivsi/meteor-file-collection/README.md

 *    The `read` allow/deny rules secure access to file data requested via HTTP GET.
 These rules have no effect on client `file()` or `findOne()` methods; these operations are secured by `Meteor.publish()` as with any meteor collection.
 *    The `write` allow/deny rules secure writing file *data* to a previously inserted file via HTTP methods.
 This means that an HTTP POST/PUT cannot create a new file by itself.
 It needs to have been inserted first, and only then can data be added to it using HTTP.
 *    There are no `update` allow/deny rules because clients are always prohibited from directly updating a file document's attributes.
 *    All HTTP methods are disabled by default.
-When enabled, they can be authenticated to a Meteor `userId` by using a currently valid authentication token passed either in the HTTP request header or as an URL query parameter.
+When enabled, they can be authenticated to a Meteor `userId` by using a currently valid authentication token passed either in the HTTP request header or using an HTTP Cookie.

 ## API